JohnXLivingston/peertube-plugin-livechat/support/documentation/content/documentation/admin/settings.en.md

 ### Enable client to server connections

-This setting enable XMPP clients to connect to the builtin Prosody server.
+This setting enable XMPP clients to connect to the built-in Prosody server.
 For now, this option **only allows connections from localhost clients**.

 As example, this option can allow an instance of Matterbridge (once it could use anonymous login) *on the same machine* to bridge your chat with another services like a Matrix room.

 #### Prosody client to server port

-The port that will be used by the c2s module of the builtin Prosody server.
+The port that will be used by the c2s module of the built-in Prosody server.
 XMPP clients shall use this port to connect.
 Change it if this port is already in use on your server.